Cité de Carcassonne

-The Cité de Carcassonne (Ciutat de Carcassona [siwˈtat de kaɾkaˈsunɔ]) is a medieval citadel located in the French city of Carcassonne, in the Aude department, Occitanie region.
-It is situated on a hill on the right bank of the River Aude, in the southeast part of the city proper.
-The citadel was restored at the end of the 19th century and in 1997 it was added to the UNESCO list of World Heritage Sites because of its exceptional testimony to the architecture and planning of a medieval fortress town.
+The Cité de Carcassonne (Ciutat de Carcassona [siwˈtat de kaɾkaˈsunɔ]) is a medieval citadel located in the French city of Carcassonne, in the Aude department, Occitania region.
+It is situated on a hill on the right bank of the river Aude, in the south-eastern part of the city proper.

-An image of the historic city of Carcassonne appears on the emblem of local rugby league team, AS Carcassonne.
+The citadel was restored at the end of the 19th century by the theorist and architect Eugène Viollet-le-Duc.
+In 1997, it was added to the UNESCO list of World Heritage Sites because of its exceptional testimony to the architecture and planning of a medieval fortress town.

 History

 Early history

 Founded during the Gallo-Roman period, the citadel derives its reputation from its 3 km long double surrounding walls interspersed by 52 towers.
-The town has about 2,500 years of history and has been occupied in different ages by Romans, Visigoths and Crusaders.
-At the beginning of its history it was a Gaulish settlement then in the 3rd century AD, the Romans decided to transform it into a fortified town.
-The Roman defences were in place by 333 AD, when the town is described as a castellum.
+The town has about 2,500 years of history and has been occupied in different ages by Romans, Visigoths, and Crusaders.
+At the beginning of its history it was a Gaulish settlement; in the 3rd century CE, the Romans decided to transform it into a fortified town.
+The Roman defences were in place by 333 CE, when the town is described as a castellum.
 The original walls were supported by between 34 and 40 towers, spaced from 18 to 30 metres apart along the curtain wall.
 Each tower was semicircular in plan and about 14 metres tall.
 There were probably 40 main entrances to the town.
 The Gallo-Roman walls were rebuilt during the town's occupation by the Visigoths in the 5th and 6th centuries, but the original structure remained in place.